Five-Loop Static Contribution to the Gravitational Interaction Potential of Two Point Masses: Basic Formalism

 where $R[\gamma]$ denotes the Ricci scalar and $F_{ij} = \partial_i A_j - \partial_i A_j$.
 The determinant $\gamma$ may be represented by

 Finally, $S_\text{GF}$ is a gauge fixing action.
 We use the harmonic gauge

 where $\Gamma^\mu = g^{\rho\sigma} \Gamma^\mu_{\rho\sigma}$ and $\Gamma^\mu_{\rho\sigma}$ denotes the Christoffel symbol.

-The Feynman rules are derived from the path integral for the action (\ref{eq:S_GR}) expanding in $1/\Lambda$ to the desired order and retaining the terms contributing in the static limit.
-Including the fifth post-Newtonian approximation the following relations are relevant.
+The Feynman rules are derived from the path integral for the action (\ref{eq:S_GR}) expanding in $1/\Lambda$ to the desired order and retaining the terms contributing in the static limit. {This approach has been followed before also in \cite{Gilmore:2008gq,Foffa:2011ub,Foffa:2016rgu}.} Including the fifth post-Newtonian approximation the following relations are relevant.
 The Feynman rules for the propagators read

 Note that the kinetic terms are not canonically normalized, hence the unusual form of the scalar propagator.
 The point-mass propagator in position space is $D(x,y) = \Theta(x^0-y^0) \delta(\mathbf{x}-\mathbf{y})$.
 We can always arrange our calculation in such a way that only symmetric combinations $D(x,y) + D(y,x) = \delta(\mathbf{x}-\mathbf{y})$ appear.
 In the static case, the Fourier transform to momentum space and the resulting momentum space propagator are given by